Roadrunner: Indigenous lore

 The Hopi and other Pueblo tribes believed roadrunners were medicine birds, capable of warding off evil spirits.
 The X-shaped footprints of roadrunners were seen as sacred symbols, believed to confuse evil spirits by concealing the bird's direction of travel.
 Stylized roadrunner tracks have been found in the rock art of ancestral Southwestern tribes like the Mogollon cultures.
 Roadrunner feathers were used to decorate Pueblo cradleboards for spiritual protection.
 Among Mexican Indian and American Indian tribes, such as the Pima, seeing a roadrunner is considered good luck.
 While some Mexican tribes revered the roadrunner and never killed it, most used its meat as a folk remedy for illness or to boost stamina and strength.

 Central American Indigenous peoples have various beliefs about the roadrunner.
-The Ch'orti', known to call it t'unk'u'x or mu', have taboos against harming the bird.
-The Ch'ol Maya believe roadrunners possess special powers, calling it ajkumtz'u' due to its call, which is believed to induce tiredness in listeners.
+The Chʼortiʼ, known to call it tʼunkʼuʼx or muʼ, have taboos against harming the bird.
+The Chʼol Maya believe roadrunners possess special powers, calling it ajkumtzʼuʼ due to its call, which is believed to induce tiredness in listeners.

-The word for roadrunner in the O'odham language is taḏai.
-In the O'odham tradition, the roadrunner is also credited with bringing fire to the people.
+The word for roadrunner in the Oʼodham language is taḏai.
+In the Oʼodham tradition, the roadrunner is also credited with bringing fire to the people.

 In media

 The roadrunner is the state bird of New Mexico.

 The roadrunner was made popular by the Warner Bros. cartoon characters Wile E. Coyote and the Road Runner, created in 1949, and the subject of a long-running series of theatrical cartoon shorts.
 In each episode, the cunning, insidious, and constantly hungry Wile E. Coyote repeatedly attempts to catch and subsequently eat the Road Runner, but is never successful.
-The cartoons led to a misconception that the call of the roadrunner is "meep, meep" because the roadrunner in this cartoon series made that sound instead of the aforementioned sound of a real roadrunner.
-In some shorts, the Road Runner makes a noise while sticking his tongue out at Wile E. Coyote, which resembles its actual call.
-The cartoons rely on a misconception that a roadrunner is much faster than a coyote.
-In fact, a coyote's fastest sprinting speed is 40 mph, which is twice that of a roadrunner's at 20 mph.
+The cartoons take comic liberties with the depictions of both animals, substituting a car horn-like "beep-beep" for the roadrunner's call, along with a "plup" noise while sticking out its tongue.
+A roadrunner's speed presents no challenge for a coyote, which can sprint at 40 mph to the roadrunner's 20 mph.